 CHELATORS: ingredients that bind metal ions and boost the effect of preservatives; such as ethylenediaminetetraacetic acid (EDTA).

-PH MODIFIERS: optimise the pH medium of the product; such as citric acid and sodium hydroxide.
+PH MODIFIERS: they optimise the pH medium of the product; such as citric acid and sodium hydroxide.

 SURFACTANTS / TENSIDES: raw materials that reduce surface water tension and enable the removal of grease and impurities; such as sodium laureth sulfate, sodium lauryl sulfate etc.